Remuneration of the President and Vice-Chancellor of The University of Manchester

 The President and Vice-Chancellor is not a member of Remuneration Committee and is not present at Committee discussions relating to their salary.

-The President and Vice-Chancellor is employed on a fixed-term contract (ending 30 June 2024) which is renewable and is subject to six month notice period.
+The President and Vice-Chancellor is employed on a fixed-term contract (ending 30 June 2024) which is renewable and is subject to a twelve month notice period.
 They also hold a contract as Professor of Physiology which is retained when they leave office.

 The President and Vice-Chancellor receives private medical insurance, for his or her self only, and no other taxable benefits.